There are common mistakes that many companies make while doing software localization. Discover and avoid them.

-1. Separate Codes from Text:
+1. Separate Codes from Text

 Keep the text different from the codes to ensure effective software localization.

-2. Don’t Be Compact:
+2. Don’t Be Compact

 When the application or software localization is done in a way that the coding is compact with no extra space, the string may overlap on to the controls and may require the application or the software to be edited post-translation.

-3. Specification on Language:
+3. Specification on Language

-4. Complete Code:
+4. Complete Code

-The localization experts may find it cumbersome to translate the coding if the developers haven’t used complete sentences in the code as that may cause errors and confusion in localization of software.
+The localization experts may find it cumbersome to translate the coding if the developers haven’t used complete sentences in the code.
+It might cause errors and confusion in localization of software.

-5. Numeric Factors:
+5. Numeric Factors

 When localization of software takes place, hard-coded formats of numbers, date, units and time can cause difficulty and confusion as these formats differ with geographies.

-6. The Direction of the Language:
+6. The Direction of the Language

 Ensure that the code is easily adaptable to these norms and accommodates different forms of languages.

-7. Secured Communication:
+7. Secured Communication

 Here, the onus is on the coder to communicate the required challenges and probable solutions with a software localization expert and linguist to understand what each sentence stands for.

-8. Images with Text:
+8. Images with Text

 To avoid the common mistakes in software localization, it is best to onboard an expert localization agency to work along with your internal technical resources.